teaminkling/refresh-22/README.md

 wrangler dev --env development
 ```

-For both environments, check you have the following files:
+For both environments, ensure you have the following files and edit them as needed:

 - `.env.local` based on `.env.example`
 - `api/wrangler.toml` based on `api/wrangler.example.toml`